Investing in Real Estate with Limited Funds

 This post may contain affiliate links.
 Please read my disclosure page for more info.

-The following is a guest post from Brandon at Bigger Pockets.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from Brandon at Bigger Pockets.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 How much money does it take to invest in real estate?

 Ten thousand dollars?
 Fifty thousand dollars?
 One million dollars?
 Or can it be done for significantly less?